-While the business world for black women entrepreneurs has come leaps and bounds in recent years, women in general, and particularly women of color, can still face a statistical struggle when it comes to finding funding for small businesses.
+While the business world for black women entrepreneurs has come leaps and bounds in recent years, women in general, and particularly women of color as well as other minorities, can still face a statistical struggle when it comes to finding funding for small businesses.

 SBA loans are partially backed by the Small Business Administration and designed to help small businesses thrive.
 As a staple to the economy, the government wants to help small businesses overcome some of the challenges they face.
 To get an SBA loan you’ll need to work with an SBA-approved lender.
 There are a variety of SBA loan types, so you’ll need to determine which to pursue should you choose to pursue an SBA loan.